rp-dippold/Udacity-Generative-AI-Nanodegree/README.md

 # Udacity-Generative-AI-Nanodegree
-This repository contains the project notebooks of Udacity's "Generative AI" Nanodegree.
+This repository contains the project-notebooks of Udacity's "Generative AI" Nanodegree.

 ## Installation, Dependencies and Starting the Notebook
 The code of the projects was tested on Linux (Ubuntu 20.04).
 To get the code running on your local system, follow these steps which are base on Anaconda, pip and git: